jimmyhang6/Plaid-Lab/README.md

  ![](https://github.com/jimmyhang6/plaid-my-first-app/blob/master/XCode.png)

 6. Run this command in the Terminal: `./run_me.sh`
- * This command starts the app we’re going to be using on your computer
+ * This command starts the app that we’re going to be using on your computer
  * If asked if you want to accept network connections, click '**Allow**':

   ![](https://github.com/jimmyhang6/Plaid-Lab/blob/master/accept_network_connections.png)

-7. Now open this URL in a new tab in your Chrome browser: **http://localhost:8001**
+7. Now open this URL in a new tab in your Chrome browser: **http://localhost:8001** [Command+Click]
  * The browser is where the web app will be displayed for you to see
  * You should see a webpage that says '**Welcome to the Plaid Lab App!**' at the top